PalmStudio/VPalm_IDE/README.md

 run
 ---

-A new folder called `VPalm_IDE` appeared on the project.
-The electron application is in there.
-To start the application, find the `.exe` file and click on it.
+A new folder called `builds` appeared on the project.
+The electron application you just built is in there.
+To start the application, find the corresponding execution file (*e.g.* the windows `.exe` file) and start it.
 That's it !
-This executable is a standalone Shiny application.
+The folder were the executable lies is a standalone Shiny application.

 Share
 -----